top of page

 Wes, the 6th Street Viaduct Bridge LA

-After this we drove around LA, seeing some of their cool districts including the Arts District, China Town and Little Japan.
-Driving North to meet the Theme Park goers, we were mostly stuck in traffic and considered stopping to hike the Hollywood Sign, but decided against it as we drove by with all the recent trash coming out of there.
+After this we drove around LA, exploring some of the cool districts including the Arts District, China Town and Little Japan.
+Driving North to meet the Theme Park goers, we were mostly stuck in traffic and considered stopping to hike the Hollywood Sign, or swing by Griffith Observatory on our way up Interstate 5, but decided against it.
 We loved the Aqueduct experience and seeing some of the places shown in so many movies!

 Day 4: Annie's Slot Canyon (free)